 The Dark Energy Spectroscopic Instrument (DESI)

-The Dark Energy Spectroscopic Instrument (DESI) will measure the effect of dark energy on the expansion of the Universe.
+The Dark Energy Spectroscopic Instrument (DESI) measures the effect of dark energy on the expansion of the Universe.
 It will obtain optical spectra for tens of millions of galaxies and quasars, constructing a 3D map spanning the nearby Universe out to 11 billion light-years.

-The DESI Survey will be conducted on NOIRLab’s Nicholas U. Mayall 4-meter Telescope at Kitt Peak National Observatory (KPNO).
+The DESI Survey is conducted on NOIRLab’s Nicholas U. Mayall 4-meter Telescope at Kitt Peak National Observatory (KPNO).
 DESI is supported by the Department of Energy Office of Science to perform this Stage IV dark energy measurement using baryon acoustic oscillations and other techniques that rely on spectroscopic measurements.
 The DESI project and the operations of the survey are led by the Lawrence Berkeley National Laboratory.

-DESI will be the most powerful multi-object survey spectrograph in the world.
-The DESI project and collaboration will conduct a spectroscopic survey to build the largest three-dimensional map of the Universe.
+DESI is the most powerful multi-object survey spectrograph in the world.
+The DESI project and collaboration conducts a spectroscopic survey to build the largest three-dimensional map of the Universe.
 By analyzing the gravitational clustering of galaxies, quasars, and intergalactic gas clouds within this map, DESI will derive the most precise constraints on the nature of dark energy.

 DESI will repeatedly map the distance to 35 million galaxies and 2.4 million quasars across one third of the area of the sky over its five-year run.
 In ideal conditions, DESI will cycle through a new set of 5000 galaxies every 20 minutes, or more than 100,000 galaxies a night.
 5000 robotic positioners will automatically point DESI’s fiber-optic eyes at preselected sets of galaxies to measure their spectra, from which one can gauge how much the Universe expanded as the light from them traveled to Earth.